Our TV Motion Tests

 Some LED TVs have a feature called backlight strobing, which is also known as black frame insertion (BFI) on OLEDs.
 LED TVs can flicker their backlight to help reduce the amount of blur trail behind each object.
 Although this isn't a direct way to decrease the amount of stutter, it decreases the amount of time each frame is shown on the screen.
 Overall, the point of the BFI feature is to improve the appearance of motion.

-Learn more about black frame insertion
+Click here to learn more about black frame insertion.

 Judder removal

 Judder and stutter, although they sound similar, aren't the same thing.
 Stutter is about the amount of time each frame is held on for after the pixels transition, while judder is an inconsistent frame time.
+There's also micro-judder, which affects the appearance of motion, but is caused by dropped frames during scenes with complex motion

 Conclusion